 Album Coverage on WSJ, USA Today, Billboard

-Eighth studio album Twelve Tales will come out on Compass Records via CD and LP on February 4, 2014.
+Eighth album Twelve Tales came out on Compass Records on CD and LP this year.
 Twelve Tales was released one song per month in 2013.
 A dozen new tracks were recorded between Oct.
 2012 and Sept.
 2013 with multiple legendary producers across a variety of American cities.
-The album was recorded in Nashville, TN with "Cowboy" Jack Clement (Elvis Presley, Johnny Cash); in Stamford, CT with Kevin Killen (Elvis Costello, Peter Gabriel); in New Orleans, LA with Allen Toussaint (Dr. John, Paul McCartney); in Los Angeles, CA with Mitchell Froom (Crowded House, Los Lobos) and Tony Berg (Fiona Apple, Bob Dylan); and in New York, NY with Greg Cohen (Tom Waits, John Zorn).
+The album was recorded in Nashville, TN with “Cowboy” Jack Clement (Elvis Presley, Johnny Cash); in Stamford, CT with Kevin Killen (Elvis Costello, Peter Gabriel); in New Orleans, LA with Allen Toussaint (Dr. John, Paul McCartney); in Los Angeles, CA with Mitchell Froom (Crowded House, Los Lobos) and Tony Berg (Fiona Apple, Bob Dylan); and in New York, NY with Greg Cohen (Tom Waits, John Zorn).
 Twelve Tales turned out to be the most unique and challenging album I’ve made to date.
-Each producer brings a new unique dimension, and traveling around the US to record with all these talented players was a real treat.
+Each producer brought a new unique dimension, and traveling around the US to record with all these talented players was a real treat.
 This project is like a musical jigsaw puzzle without a box.
 I didn’t see the full picture until the last song was completed. ~A.J.

 From his debut as a jazz influenced blues-based artist to his evolution into a pop music iconoclast, singer-songwriter A.J.
 Croce has traveled a circuitous musical road.
 Now, with Twelve Tales, A.J. unveils his most ambitious recording project to date: A dozen new tracks recorded by legendary producers across a variety of American cities to be released one song each month in 2013.
 A.J. recently signed with Compass Records Group (Colin Haye, Victor Wooten), an independent label that has been touted by Billboard Magazine as one of the leading labels of the past decade.
 Twelve Tales will come out in early 2014 on Compass Records.